Funnel Control Under Hard and Soft Output Constraints (extended version): Main Results

 The controller design is two-fold: \textbf{(I)} velocity-level control design, and \textbf{(II)} acceleration-level control design.

-\textbf{Step I-a.} Given the initial condition $x(0)$ and hard constraints \eqref{hard_const} at $t = 0$, determine boundary functions $\rsl_i(t), \rsu_i(t)$ of the soft constraints in \eqref{soft_const} (i.e., user defined performance constraints) according to the control application (e.g., see Remark \ref{rem:app_examp}) such that conditions in Assumption \ref{assum: ini_compat} are met.
+\textbf{Step I-a.}\footnote{If Assumption~\ref{assum: relaxed} is used in place of Assumption~\ref{assum: ini_compat}, then, owing to the properties of \eqref{phi_ini}, this step can be omitted.
+See the Appendix for further details.} Given the initial condition $x(0)$ and hard constraints \eqref{hard_const} at $t = 0$, determine boundary functions $\rsl_i(t), \rsu_i(t)$ of the soft constraints in \eqref{soft_const} (i.e., user-defined performance constraints) according to the control application (e.g., see Remark \ref{rem:app_examp}) such that conditions in Assumption \ref{assum: ini_compat} are met.

 \textbf{Step I-b.} Define the normalized (w.r.t. the asymmetric funnel given by \eqref{const_consist_funnel}) system outputs as $\xh(t,x) = \col(\xh_i(t,x_i)) \in \R^n$, where:

 in which $\xh_i \in (-1,1)$ when $x_i \in (\rl_i(t), \ru_i(t))$.
 Moreover, define control related signals $\xi_x \coloneqq \diag(\xi_{x_i}(t,\xh_i)) \in \R^{n \times n}$ and $\epix = \col(\epixi(\xh_{i})) \in \R^n$, where: